fhiso/sources-and-citations/rdfa-bindings-20170626.md

 fragment to be a *source-type element*, in which case the `typeof` attribute is *optional*.

-{.ednote}  There has been some discussion about the possibility of using the `resource` attribute on *source-type elements* to generate certain "meta" *citation elements* such as a UUID or a "citation authority IRI".

 ### Source-exclusion elements

 {.note} The concept of a *source-exclusion element* is necessary to